 The two quotes are from Kent C Dodds.
 I am a good fan.
 His love for testing has been the source of my knowledge and I agree with the two principles certainly.
 I call it writing effective tests.
 This made me do some adjustment to the test I have written for the App above.
 These are the few changes to note:

-• Made the test to resemble the way the app will be used:
+Made the test to resemble the way the app will be used:

-1. App loads - render(<App />
+- App loads -

-2. User interact and find the counter button -screen.getByRole('button', { name: /count/i }) and fireEvent.click(count)
+- User interact and find the counter

-• Spotted a bug in the test case that says should reset count value when app rerenders.
+Spotted a bug in the test case that says

-2. The test above was not effective considering the two principles above.
+.
+When an app renders it should not loose its state in React.
+I implemented the test with the understanding that the value of the state should reset during rerender.(App rerenders when passed new prop values or context value is updated or A life-cycle update with useEffect) - The test above was not effective considering the two principles above.
 Below is a better version of the last test, for full test re-implemention check GitHub - PS: press . to see a new GitHub magic of vscode in browser :

 import {screen, fireEvent, render} from '@testing-library/react'